Clinical systems · Human factors · Performance under pressure

 Most clinical systems are designed around how work is supposed to happen.

+Processes are mapped.
+Escalation pathways are defined.
 Equipment is assumed to be used as intended.

 On paper, it works.